-LivePanel makes it easier for more people to control the live production process.
-Providing the ability to create a custom user interface that delivers exactly the tools and functions you need, LivePanel is easily accessible through Web browsers on network-connected hosts for most common operating systems.
+LivePanel, the new face of a modern IP video workflow that makes it easier for more people to have control of the live production process.
+Providing the ability to configure a custom user interface that delivers exactly the tools and functions you need, easily accessible through any Web browser or operating system.

-Among other features, LivePanel lets you create custom control panels for your TriCaster Vizion accessible in web browser of a device on your network.
+Among other features, LivePanel lets you create custom control panels for your TriCaster system accessible in web browser of a device on your network.
 LivePanel also provides several production-ready tools for remote video mixing, media playback, audio mixing, and macro automation.